 - 1.5 These Regulations apply to full-time and part-time undergraduate students.
-Where appropriate, these Regulations also apply to Visiting or Exchange students studying at undergraduate level. - 1.6 Alterations to or concessions against these Regulations may be made only with the approval of the Learning and Teaching Committee of Senate, or by named persons with delegated powers to operate on behalf of the Committee.
+Where appropriate, these Regulations also apply to Visiting or Exchange students studying at undergraduate level. - 1.6 Alterations to or concessions against these Regulations may be made only with the approval of the Learning and Teaching Committee of Senate, or by named persons satisfy the general entrance requirements of the Institution and any entrance requirements relevant to the course; and satisfactorily complete a programme of study and assessment in accordance with these Regulations and any specific criteria set out in the relevant programme specification and Professional, Statutory and Regulatory Body (PSRB).